Social Media: Posting On Instagram

 Don't focus on posting what you think people want to see.
 Focus on the work you found rewarding.
 Whether it's portfolio images, a BTS view of your life as a commercial artist, providing insight and information about issues facing your industry, or a mix of all three, get clear on what you want to put out into the world.
 With a business account, you may want to limit the number of personal posts (like pictures of your family or hobbies).
 While plenty of big brand accounts provide profiles of their employees or company culture, it's likely balanced against other content that can be more relevant to their viewers.

-Instagram is still working out its policies regarding whether or not their embedding feature provides publishers with a sub-license to share your work without permission or compensation; the latest communication is that it does not.
+Instagram is still working out its policies regarding whether or not its embedding feature provides publishers with a sub-license to share your work without permission or compensation; the latest communication is that it does not.
 Until there is a way to limit embeds, you cannot be protected 100% unless you make your account private (limiting your growth) or don't share work that you don't want to run the risk on.

 Once you have your content stream down, think about the voice of your post copy.
 Think about your or your brand's personality to inform your messaging's facts, tone, and flow.
 While a quick quip may be fun – and put the focus back on your images for more information – context about the inspiration, client, project, or talent can inform your audience on all that it took to produce the stunning work you do.